 Therefore, the notion that science and scientists are objective and free from the constraints and values of broader society is false.
 Science is a socially constructed discipline and therefore inherently based around the attitudes and desires of the broader community.

 For a society bent on the dispossession and control of the Aboriginal inhabitants, anthropology served as an eminently ‘practical’ discipline.
-It did not challenge prevailing attitudes as confirm and legitimate beliefs… Social anthropologists inherited a belief in black inferiority so powerful as to determine their whole methodology (Glover, 1999).
+It did not challenge prevailing attitudes as confirm and legitimate beliefs… Social anthropologists inherited a belief in black inferiority so powerful as to determine their whole methodology (Kociumbas and Glover, 1999).

-For the first people of the Sydney region, European contact proved to be particularly devastating.
+For the First Nations peoples of the Sydney region, European contact proved to be particularly devastating.
 Captain James Cook’s voyage of 1770 and the First Fleet’s arrival in 1788 introduced many scientists, including botanists and medical men, to the local community.
 Sydney’s Aboriginal people were the first Indigenous Australians to be subjected to the full scrutiny of the white European gaze and to scientific analysis.

 European scientists had mixed reactions to Aboriginal people, but the overwhelming opinion was that the Aboriginal people were backward.
 They came with some history of this kind of attitude.
 A century earlier, the Dutch explorer William Dampier had judged them to be ‘the most miserable people in the world’.
 Descriptions of Aboriginal men and women, particularly those around Sydney, were often derogatory.
 Francois Peron, a French visitor to the new colony in 1802, provided a description of an Aboriginal woman:

 The colour of the skin, the nature of her hair, the proportion of the body, of this woman, perfectly resembled that of the other savages of New Holland, … She was uncommonly lean and scraggy, and her breasts hung down almost to her thighs (Peron, 1809, 1975).